kprokopi/Explicit-FDTD-Schemes/README.md

 # Explicit-FDTD-schemes
-This repository contains FDTD schemes for the modelling of dispersive media.
+This repository contains explicit FDTD schemes for the modelling of dispersive media.